geometric-algorithms/q12_programming/README.md

 - Read the report for clear understanding of the code and algorithms used.
 - For best results, ensure distinct points and correct formatting in manual inputs.
-- Additional testcases for new polygons can be added in the `testcases/` folder, Also set the appropriate boundaries(U) as well.

 ---